You have received a tracking update where UPS says “Delivered” but there’s no package in sight.

 Let’s take a look…

-There are a number of actions you might take after receiving a UPS “Delivered Front Door” update but see no package.
+There are a number of actions you might take after UPS says delivered but you can’t find any package.

 It will save you the time and embarrassment of involving other parties in the search when the package could be somewhere close by.